When people who share a passion get together the learning explodes

 Setterfor learners who are possibly addicted learning and exploring

 - Articles that are “beyond the collar”, questioning popular concepts with discussion options

 - Teaching books from Kay Laurence, with activites, videos and exercises

 - 20% discount on all online courses

-- Clubs for sharing your passion: your breed, activity or interest
+- Discussions groups for sharing your passion: your breed, activity or interest

 - The presentations archive

 - Projects and research groups